netervati/collected-thoughts/README.md

   return time * priceTable[service.type];
 };
 ```
-At a glance, the function seems more complicated but I think the abstraction here is considerable.
+Now, the function seems more complicated but I think the abstraction here is considerable.
 We have one code to maintain and it caters both service days and service hours.
 However, what happens if we introduce more complexity?

 Let's say a new service is being added again for renting function rooms and is also rated hourly.
 This time the rate varies depending on whether the place is rented during day or night to account for electricity costs.
 How do we integrate this in `computeServiceCost`?